The new WA Work Health & Safety Regulations 2022

 For any worksite where hearing protection is required to be worn due to hazardous noise levels (>LAeq85dB), the employer or PCBU must provide a 2 yearly audiometric testing program for exposed employees.
 This is essentially to monitor for noise induced hearing loss.

-The new WHS regulations will place a duty on the person running a business to provide audiometric testing for workers who use personal hearing protection:
+The new WHS regulations place a duty on the person running a business to provide audiometric testing for workers who use personal hearing protection:

 (a) within 3 months of the worker commencing the work; and